Tahul/pinceau/README.md

 </details>

-Learn more about Pinceau on the [documentation](https://pinceau.dev/get-started/what-is-pinceau).
+Learn more about Pinceau in the [documentation](https://pinceau.dev/get-started/what-is-pinceau)].

 ## 💖 Credits